All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 by Howard Fosdick © FolkFluteWorld.com

 Folk flutes are simple to learn, inexpensive, portable, and there are tons of how-to videos and free sheet music on the web.
-They make excellent teaching tools for kids.
-And they're ideal for adults new to music.
+I'll provide links to all that free material.

 Let's take a close look at these four kinds of flutes.
 I'll include sound samples and links to free resources.